Are You Facing a Probation Violation in Ohio?

 Generally, there are restrictions, conditions, and requirements that are included as part of the probationary period.

-Some of the probation violations that can occur are:
+Some probation violations in Ohio that can occur are:

-- Failing to maintain requirements of a substance abuse program, or other type of mandated program
+- Failing to maintain the requirements of a substance abuse program or another type of mandated program;

 - Your Probation Officer is the individual who has the discretion of filing a complaint with the court that could result in an arrest and a revocation of your probation.

 If you are facing an Ohio probation violation, take effective action by having the situation reviewed by a Dayton criminal defense lawyer, who may be able to assist in avoiding imprisonment for the violation.